 This office is prohibited by law from paying for damage to vehicles that have hit potholes.
 While potholes are one of our highest priorities, they are beyond our control.
 We make every effort to fix a pothole as soon as we are made aware of it, even if it means having a crew on overtime come in and fix it.
 We appreciate all notification of potholes (or any other road problem) and ask the traveling public to let us know of any road problems they observe.
-Please contact the Highway Department at 732-8869 to report a problem.
+Please contact the County Engineer at 732-8857 to report a problem or click here.

 A Road Repair Crew will be assigned an area to inspect.
 It will repair any potholes it finds in that area.
 Each road will be inspected at a minimum of once a year depending on available resources and factors such as weather and other road work that needs to be done.
 The timing for the repairs will also be based upon those factors.

 Response to complaint or accident

 A crew will be sent out to inspect any road when we receive a complaint or notice of an accident or damage involving a pothole.